-A great product is a good start (duh), but you can’t achieve this level of loyalty without investing in a customer service oriented culture.
-Customer will recommend your company if they feel like it’s a good reliable business, but you can only leave a lasting impression with your stellar customer service.
+A great product is a good start, but you can’t achieve this level of loyalty without investing in a customer service oriented culture.
+Customers will recommend your company if it’s a good reliable business, but you can only leave a lasting impression with your excellent customer service.

 3. Lots of 4,5+ reviews

-If you ever read reviews of anything, you’ve probably paid attention that most of them mention customer service in one way or another.
-It’s just that good products are memorable, but good distinguishable customer service is something that sticks in the memory and often makes you leave that review in the first place.
+If you ever read reviews of anything, you’ve probably noticed that most of them mention customer service in one way or another.
+It’s just that good products are catchy, but good distinguishable assistance is something that sticks in the memory.
 Exactly as in this whole Netflix situation.

-Do I even need to mention that positive reviews impact your sales and revenue in the most direct way possible?
-57% of customers won’t use a business that has fewer than 4 stars, while are likely to spend 31% more on businesses that have excellent reviews.
+Do I even need to mention that positive customer service experience and good reviews impact your sales and revenue in the most direct way possible?
+57% of customers won’t use a business that has fewer than 4 stars.
+At the same time they are likely to spend 31% more on businesses that have excellent reviews.

 Customer service oriented companies don’t just leave those reviews to the mercy of fate.
-They actively encourage customers to leave their thoughts and more often than not specifically ask for reviews.
+They actively encourage customers to leave their thoughts more often than not specifically ask for reviews.
 And that is totally okay.
-Because that’s what customer service does – gives you a direct channel to communicate with people, help them, and get something in return, too.

 How to adopt a customer service oriented culture at your company

 Then again, I don’t suggest you should completely forget about pricing, conversions, sales, and stuff.
 What I suggest is to do all these things but with customers and their needs in mind.
-At the end of the day, your goal is to help them and help them reach their goals, right?
-So here you have it – being customer service oriented should be natural.
+At the end of the day, your goal is to help them reach their goals, right?
+So there you have it – customer service oriented behavior should be natural.

 Here are a few suggestions about how you as a company can become a little bit more customer service driven:

-It looks kind of obvious, but in order to be customer service oriented you need to have people with very specific customer service oriented skills onboard.
-The funniest thing is that these skills have little to do with professional training or qualification, they are rather personal qualities and understanding of human psychology.
+It looks kind of obvious, but in order to be customer service oriented you need to have customer service professionals, people with very specific skills onboard.
+The funniest thing is that these skills have little to do with professional training, they are rather personal qualities.

-Top 5 skills you should be looking for in every customer service representative are as follows:
+The top 5 skills you should be looking for in a customer-oriented person are as follows: